mounteverset/generalist_bt_gen/architecture.md

 This means:

-- The “Thinking node” can live entirely **outside** the BT as a pre‑hook inside the orchestrator.
+- The “Thinking node” can live entirely **outside** the BT as a pre‑hook inside the mission coordinator.
 - The BT XML hosted by `bt_executor` is a collection of **reusable subtrees** and glue logic, not a monolithic “do everything” tree.
-- The regeneration logic and decisions about which subtree to execute are expressed in **normal ROS 2 node code** in the orchestrator, which can also implement higher-level stopping criteria for open-ended missions (like exploration).
+- The regeneration logic and decisions about which subtree to execute are expressed in **normal ROS 2 node code** in the mission coordinator, which can also implement higher-level stopping criteria for open-ended missions (like exploration).

 ## Technology Stack